nposdalj/PropaMod/README.md

 ## Support
-For questions regarding the PropagationModeling repository, please reach out to Natalie Posdaljian at nposdalj@ucsd.edu.
+For questions regarding the PropaMod repository, please reach out to Natalie Posdaljian at nposdalj@ucsd.edu.

 ## Authors